RE-cue VS Code Extension

 RE-cue module not found

-Install the RE-cue Python package:
+- Install/reinstall the Python package:

 No results showing

-- Ensure the project is supported (has recognizable framework)
+- Ensure the project is supported (has recognizable framework):

-- Check Output panel (View > Output > RE-cue) for errors
+- Check Output panel for errors:

-- Try analyzing with verbose output enabled
+- Try analyzing with a simple test file first

 Analysis is slow